 2. Game building club class

-Let's create fun games together!
+This is a fun way for your child to make a new game every week while building their coding skills.
 Make a new project each week from a spinning dart game to a soccer pong game and much more.
 Join along in this live online club series as an expert guides a small group of students through a different project from start to finish in a 50-minute session each week.
 There's always an expert on hand to answer any questions live over video, so your student can figure things out without getting stuck.

 3. Cloud in a jar